stanfrbd/entra-api-gui/README.md

 # GUI for Entra API sample app
-Simple PowerShell GUI for Microsoft Entra ID actions on devices.
+Simple PowerShell GUI for some Microsoft Entra ID actions.

 Inspired from this repo from Microsoft: https://github.com/microsoft/mde-api-gui/